shyam0209/mediawiki_shyam_kumar/README.md

 ### Prerequisite
     * terraform.
 	* AWS access and secret keys.
-	* RHEL 8 AMIL details from the AWS account where we are going to provision MediaWiki stack.
+	* RHEL 8 AMI details from the AWS account where we are going to provision MediaWiki stack.

 1) Clone the repository to your local.